SHAKAR-AFZAL/coca-cola-retail-analytics-dashboard/README.md

 ---

 ## Conclusion
-This project demonstrates how raw and unstructured data can be transformed into a powerful decision-making tool using Excel.
+This project demonstrates how raw and unstructured data can be transformed into a powerful decision making tool using Excel.

 The dashboard provides clear insights into **sales trends, regional performance, and product behavior**, enabling businesses to: